-Melbourne is built upon land traditionally belonging to the people of the Kulin nation.
-Indigenous people have been telling their stories for over 40,000 years – carving rocks, painting on bark and drawing on possum skins cloaks long before books arrived on the first boats – and passing on their stories by oral traditions.
+Melbourne also known as Naarm, is built upon land traditionally belonging to the people of the Kulin nation; the Boon Wurrung and Woiwurrung (Wurundjeri) people.
+Indigenous people have been telling their stories for over 40,000 years – carving rocks, painting on bark and drawing on possum skin cloaks long before books arrived on the first boats – and passing on their stories by oral traditions.
 Today, local Indigenous literature is a vital expression of an enduring Indigenous culture in Melbourne.

 Melbourne’s writers are supported by a robust publishing environment, including a large number of independent and small publishers and by the public’s broad participation in literature – as readers, writers and audiences at events and festivals.

 The internationally renowned novelist and twice Booker Prize-winning author Peter Carey was born in Melbourne.
 Australia’s two foremost 19th-century novelists were Rolf Boldrewood (Thomas Browne) and Marcus Clarke, who both lived and at times wrote in Melbourne.
 The most famous of Melbourne’s early poets is CJ Dennis.
-Awarding-winning contemporary authors writing books set in Melbourne include Christos Tsiolkas, Elliot Perlman, Helen Garner and Nam Le.
+Award-winning contemporary authors writing books set in Melbourne include Christos Tsiolkas, Elliot Perlman, Helen Garner, Emily Bitto, Clare Wright and Nam Le.